slot/factual-php-driver/README.md

 	//dump results as an array
 	print_r($res->getData());

-The results of this shortcut look like:
+The results of the above shortcut look like:

 	Array
 	(